 use a sheet or long pillowcase as a makeshift donner

 If you are unable to purchase a donner, or if you prefer to use your own method, you can use a sheet or long pillowcase.

 To use the sheet/pillowcase method:

 - Put on your compression stocking with one hand while holding the top of it with your other hand.

 - Roll up the bottom half of the leg from ankle to just below mid-calf (If you have extra length at this point, fold it over.)
 Do not roll off any toe length yet!

 4 Useful Aid For Compression Socks For Easy Wearing

-You find yourself in a tricky spot.
-You know you need to wear compression stockings for your workout, but getting them on is just a bit too far out of reach when it’s time to put them on.
-You are feeling frustrated and like you have no options.
+You know you need to wear compression stockings for your workout, but getting them on is just a bit too far out of reach.
+You are feeling frustrated and find yourself in a tricky spot and you have no options.

 Well, have no fear!
 There are many products available that can help you get those compression stockings on by yourself.
 Here are some tools that can aid with compression stockings and you would admire the way they work for you!

 The best way to help you put on your compression socks is through a dressing stick.